Bhargavacharanreddy/retail_scd/README.md

 ---
 ## Table of Contents
 1. Project Overview
-2. Architecture Diagram
-3. Prerequisites
+2. Prerequisites
-4. Setup Instructions
+3. Setup Instructions
-    1. Install PostgreSQL and pgAdmin
+   - Install PostgreSQL and pgAdmin
-    2. Install Python and dbt
+   - Install Python and dbt
-    3. Configure dbt
+   - Configure dbt
-5. Project Structure
+4. Project Structure
-6. Initial Data Setup
+5. Initial Data Setup
+6. SCD Type 0 Implementation
-7. SCD Type 0 Implementation
+7. SCD Type 1 Implementation (Overwrite)
-   - Step 1: Create dbt Model
-   - Step 2: Run Initial Load
-   - Step 3: Validate Initial Data
-   - Step 4: Simulate Data Update
-   - Step 5: Run Incremental Load
-   - Step 6: Validate Post-Update Data
+8. SCD Type 2 Implementation (Historical Tracking)

 ---
 ### Project Overview
 The goal of this project is to practice and validate different Slowly Changing Dimension (SCD) types to manage and track changes in dimensional data over time.
 This is crucial for maintaining historical accuracy in data warehousing and business intelligence applications.

-### Architecture Diagram

 ### Prerequisites